lovell/sharp/README.md

 The default behaviour is to strip all metadata and convert to the device-independent sRGB colour space.

+#### withoutChromaSubsampling()

+Disable the use of [chroma subsampling](http://en.wikipedia.org/wiki/Chroma_subsampling) with JPEG output (4:4:4).

+This can improve colour representation at higher quality settings (90+), but usually increases output file size and typically reduces performance by 25%.

+The default behaviour is to use chroma subsampling (4:2:0).

 #### compressionLevel(compressionLevel)

 An advanced setting for the _zlib_ compression level of the lossless PNG output format.
 The default level is `6`.